whyooooo/Interactive-Lab-Hub/Lab 5/README.md

 ### Storyboard:

 Interaction scenarios:
-1. leave to seat
+1. leave seat - red light shines - message "Leaving"
-2. back to seat
+2. back to seat - message "Welcome Back"
-3. sitting duration monitor
+3. sitting duration monitor: when reaches a specific duration - message "Take a rest"
+4. All the activities stored in a log to generate a summarize report for the day

 **\*\*\*Include a short video demonstrating the finished result.\*\*\***